This foregone conclusion that Muhammad Wilkerson will be a Jet for a long time looks like it needs to be re-examined.

 “The entire team.
 I’m not saying that we’re not playing with passion.
 I’m saying we’re not playing with enough passion.
 We’re not playing with enough attitude.”

 “Ben Roethlisberger, for sure,” the Hall of Famer told Joe & Evan in his weekly spot.
 “He’s big, he’s strong, he knocks off tackles.”

 Speaking to WFAN’s Joe Beningo and Evan Roberts on Tuesday at the Hard Rock Cafe in Times Square, Wilkerson said the blame for the Jets’ 1-7 start should be spread around, not just dumped on the second-year quarterback.

-Giants safety Antrel Rolle joined WFAN co-hosts Joe Benigno and Evan Roberts in his weekly spot on Tuesday afternoon, and the three-time Pro Bowler was understandably in a good mood.
+Antrel Rolle, joining WFAN co-hosts Joe Benigno and Evan Roberts in his weekly spot on Tuesday, had some interesting things to say about the wide receiver.